Mansurmohamed/Fut-Cult/README.md

 ![Soccerpage - Made with Clipchamp](https://github.com/Mansurmohamed/Soccer-app/assets/77082103/c8e7e32a-5deb-45dc-99fe-bc9ab872e83d)

-<h2>The home page is your schedule for all the games happening across Europe.<br>
+<p>The home page is your schedule for all the games happening across Europe.<br>
-You can see which team is playing each other, at which field and the date </h2>
+You can see which team is playing each other, at which field and the date </p>
 <br>
 <h1 align="center">
  2